 Nurdles - Why these Small Beads Are The Worlds Second Biggest Ocean Polluter

-This year, many of us will take our first overseas holiday since the start of Covid-19, and for us, this Easter meant taking a beach holiday.
+This year, many of us will take our first overseas holiday since the start of COVID-19, and for us, this Easter meant taking a beach holiday.
 We don't live particularly close to the beach, so we always seek some sand and surf if we can.
 This year has been our first for some time, and on arrival, we were overwhelmed by the amount of plastic beach litter we found.
 It's become a family ritual for us to do a beach clean whenever we visit a beach; it's our way of saying 'thank you' to the place we have visited and to the memories the ocean and sand have given us.
-I wrote a while ago about littering on the Island of Mallorca, but during this holiday, I confronted the issue of nurdles.
+I wrote a while ago about littering on the Island of Mallorca, but I confronted the issue of nurdles during our holiday this year.

 What are Nurdles?

 Nurdles are small plastic resin pellets which are the basis of all large-scale plastic production.
-They are used in manufacturing and almost everything that is made of plastic starts its life as a nurdle.
+They are used in manufacturing, and almost everything made of plastic starts its life as a nurdle.

 Are nurdles a hazardous waste product?

-We already know that small plastic particles break down into ever smaller pieces and can be ingested by marine life.
-Nurdles, like other plastics are made from Petro chemicals.
-Once in the ocean they act like tiny chemical sponges, attracting pollutants and chemical toxins to their surface.
+We already know that tiny plastic particles break down into ever smaller pieces and can be ingested by marine life.
+Nurdles, like other plastics, are made from Petrochemicals.
+Once in the ocean, they act like tiny chemical sponges, attracting pollutants and chemical toxins to their surface.
 This makes each nurdle even more dangerous for marine life, with each one carrying concentrated levels of the ocean pollution it floats in.

-A small handful of nurdles collected from the beach.
+A small handful of nurdles we collected from the beach.

 How do nurdles affect the environment?